mikeevmm/HaxeMacros/main.md

 var currentPosition = Context.currentPos();
 ```

-We'll be inserting an array declaration wherever the macro was called from, so we get that position
+We'll be inserting our constant wherever the macro was called from, so we get that position
 (which is also where are as we're running the macro).

 ```haxe